 I have always been a keen learner, so going to college and university was second nature to me.
-Although I always had a passion for art, I pushed it away for a long while.
+Although I always had a passion for art, I pushed it away for a long time.
 It wasn’t until my second year of college I decided I wanted to pursue a career in it.
 I wasn’t ready to give up learning about the art world, or more importantly, my own creative practice.
 I think this was 100%, the best move for me.

-University of Sunderland was an easy choice for me.
+The University of Sunderland was an easy choice for me.
 It was local, so I could travel there easily, but most importantly it has a brilliant art department.
 The facilities such as wood and metal work, printmaking facilities and the amazing studio spaces were very appealing to me.
 I also wanted to stay in the North East as it has a rich creative community.

 If I was to give advice to future students, I would say make sure you pick the right course for you.
 You will only have a fulfilling journey if you pick the course that you will be interested in.
 Research is key before studying anywhere – make sure it’s where you want to go and what you want to do and you’ll get the best from your experience.

 I really enjoyed my experience at the University of Sunderland.
 I think my course was very helpful for my personal and artistic development.
 I was never in need of anything the University didn’t offer and my lecturers were wonderful.
-Hopefully, I can return one day to study my Masters Degree.”
+Hopefully, I can return one day to study my master's Degree.”

 Published 29 May 2020